ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ### Running the container

-#### Creating a data folder
-- Create a new directory/folder that will contain any data you want to transfer in and out of the container once it's running, such as STL files you've created or geotiff files you want to use with TouchTerrain.
-Example: `C:\Users\chris\TTdata` or `/Users/chris/TTdata`
+(Note: I'm not using a data folder mounted as a volume on the container here b/c I find it easier to use jupyter's upload/download to transfer data to ad fro the container.)

 #### Download the image and run the container
 - To get the image, go into a terminal on your "outside" OS (Terminal.app for MacOS, Powershell for Windows), while the docker app is running and type: